 All grant applications have a rolling deadline.
 Please contact: email@example.com for more information and provide a letter of intent if you are considering applying for a grant.

 Institutions receiving grants must be recognized as nonprofit.
 In the US, this means institutions that do not operate to make a profit.
 Individuals should have training and experience at least equal to the Ph.D. or M.D. level.
-Awardees are required to pursue their research training on a full-time basis, normally defined as 40 hours per week, or as specified by the sponsoring institution in accordance with its own policies.
-Research clinicians must devote full-time to their proposed research training and must restrict clinical duties within their full-time research training experience to activities that are directly related to the research training experience.
+Awardees are required to pursue their research and academia requirements on a full-time basis, or as specified by the sponsoring institution in accordance with its own policies.

 DURATION OF SUPPORT and ALLOWABLE COSTS

-FAST-Trac Grants are either one or two year grants, made in one-year allocations, with a maximum funding of $150,000 per year.
+FAST-Trac Grants are either one or two year grants, made in one-year allocations, with a maximum recommended funding of $150,000 per year.
+In special circumstances larger grant amounts are considered and should be inquired by a letter of intent to firstname.lastname@example.org with a justification for the need.
 Second year funding is non-competitive but is based on review of the first year’s progress report.
-For one-year grants, a financial report and progress report are required within one year of the award activation date.
-Grant renewal applications must be submitted at least 8 weeks before the second year of funding is needed.
-Renewal applications must include a detailed progress and financial report.
-For more information on renewal guidelines, click here.
+For one-year grants, a financial report and progress report are required within six months of the award activation date and a final report at the 1 year of the award activation date.
+For grants longer than 1 year, a grant renewal application must be submitted at least 8 weeks before the subsequent year of funding is requested along with a progress and financial report.
+For more information on renewal guidelines please click here.